How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 What’s the monthly pay for someone serving in the Navy?

-Navy pay depends on rank and time in service.
+Navy pay is determined by your rank and time in service.

-New recruits start at a base pay rate.
+New recruits start at a base pay rate, which increases with promotions and years served.